-Retro-inspired 2D action games are a dime a dozen.
-Does Tiny Barbarian DX have what it takes to stand out in such a crowded genre?
+Retro-inspired 2D action games are a dime a dozen so let's see if Tiny Barbarian DX has what it takes to stand out in a crowded genre.

 I say "initially" because Tiny Barbarian DX features many frustrating moments that'll surely test your patience.
 Whether it's a tricky platforming section that forces you to string together a succession of perfectly-timed jumps or a boss that you don't quite know how to defeat until you face it a dozen times and eventually figure it out; you'll regularly want to just put your Switch down and do something else with your time.
 Don't get me wrong; I love a challenge.
 However, there's a difference between an enjoyable level of difficulty and frustration.
 Although Tiny Barbarian DX certainly has a lot of the former, it also includes a bit too much of the latter.